PrestaShop/prestashop-specs/core/back-office/shop-parameters/product-settings/Product Setting Page.md

 **When this option is enabled, unavailable products' combinations remain visible in the shop.** A message indicates that the product is no longer available in the chosen option, and invites customers to choose another combination.

-Example: The "iPod Shuffle" is no longer available in "Blue" in our shop.
+Example: the product "iPod Shuffle" is no longer available in the "Blue" attribute in our shop.

 **If this preferenc is active and you enabled the "Allow ordering of out-of-stock products" option**, then they will be able to add the unavailable combination to their carts.